UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic_components.md

 endmodule
 ```

+`generate for` is used to instantiate a number of replica components **at compile time**.
+It is very important to stress that this is a **compile time** operation (we cannot add components at run time!), that can used to make designs more flexible.
+To explain this further, as this is such a powerful (and confusing) construct, it deserves it's own separate treatment.

+## The Generate Statement
-`generate` is used to instantiate a number of replica components.
+The `generate` statement has a number of applications, including (but not only):

+* Creating multiple instances of a component
+* Changing a design depending on parameters

 ## Challenges